K-polystability of Fano 4-folds with large Lefschetz defect: Preliminaries

 \begin{thm} Let $X$ be a smooth Fano variety.
 Then $X$ is K-semistable if and only if $\beta(E)\geq 0$ for all divisors $E$ over $X$. \end{thm} For our purposes, we will use that if $X$ is not K-semistable, then it is not K-polystable by definition.
 Using the valuative criterion, it is easy to deduce that among del Pezzo surfaces, $\mathbb{F}_1$ and the blow-up of $\mathbb{P}^2$ at two points are not K-polystable (see for instance \cite[Lemma 2.3, Lemma 2.4]{Araujo23}).
 More precisely, we have the following: \begin{corollary} \cite{Tian90} Let $S$ be a del Pezzo surface.
 Then $S$ is K-polystable if and only if $S$ is neither isomorphic to $\mathbb{F}_1$ nor to the blow-up of $\mathbb{P}^2$ at two points. \end{corollary} Many varieties that we are going to study are products, and so we recall the following result.
 We refer to \cite[Theorem 1.1]{Zhuang20} for a more general statement involving the other notions of K-stability. \begin{lemma} \cite[Theorem 1.1]{Zhuang20} Let $X_1$, $X_2$ be Fano varieties and let $X=X_1\times X_2$.
 Then $X$ is K-polystable if and only if $X_i$ is K-polystable for $i=1,2$. \end{lemma}

-\begin{remark} Although the computation of the beta invariant involves the volume of divisors that are not necessarily nef (we will use the Zariski decomposition to this end, see $\S$\ref{sec:ZD}), it may be possible to compute it explicitly for divisors whose structure in the birational models of their ambient variety is well known, thanks to the powerful tools from birational geometry.
-This will be our approach in the proof of Theorem \ref{thm:main} for the non-toric Fano 4-folds of our classification (see Proposition \ref{prop:beta} and proof of Proposition \ref{prop:non-toric}). \end{remark}
+\begin{remark} Although the computation of the $\beta$-invariant involves the volume of divisors that are not necessarily nef (in fact, we use the Zariski decomposition; see §\ref{sec:ZD}), it may still be possible to compute it explicitly for divisors whose behavior on birational models of the ambient variety is well understood, thanks to the powerful tools of birational geometry.
+This is the strategy we will employ in the proof of Theorem \ref{thm:main} (see Proposition \ref{prop:beta} and the proof of Proposition \ref{prop:non-toric}), as well as in the proof of Theorem \ref{thm:main2} (see Proposition \ref{prop:beta-G}). \end{remark}